enel-gdh-educational/katacoda-scenarios/docker/part2/step1.md

 Dockerized application we would prefer an easier way to do it.
 The answer is volumes.

 **Most importantly** the container file system is ephemeral: it exists only until the container do the same.
-When you remove a container, also the file system is removed.
+When you remove a container, also its file system is removed.
 To persist data beyond containers' life volumes must be used.

 So let's explore Docker volumes in the next step.